 “…The quantitation limit of an individual analytical procedure is the lowest amount of analyte in a sample which can be quantitatively determined with suitable precision and accuracy.
 The quantitation limit is a parameter of quantitative assays for low levels of compounds in sample matrices, and is used particularly for the determination of impurities and/or degradation products…” REFERENCE: […]

 NSF certifications are not required but rather optional.
-In our opinion, NSF certifications are limited in their application with respect to our gravity fed purification elements.
-NSF Standard 42 (aesthetic effects) and Standard 53 (health effects) would specifically apply to our purification elements.
+In our opinion, NSF certifications are limited in their application with respect to our gravity fed filtration elements.
+NSF Standard 42 (aesthetic effects) and Standard 53 (health effects) would specifically apply to our filtration elements.
 NSF Standard 42 covers systems “designed to reduce specific aesthetic or non-health-related […]